Connect with others who understand.

 Overview

-Keytruda Qlex is approved by the U.S. Food and Drug Administration (FDA) for the treatment of several types of bladder cancer, which is the most common form of urothelial cancer.
-It is approved in combination with enfortumab vedotin for adults with locally advanced or metastatic urothelial carcinoma.
+Keytruda Qlex is approved by the U.S. Food and Drug Administration (FDA) to treat several forms of bladder cancer, which is the most common type of urothelial cancer.
+It is approved in combination with enfortumab vedotin (Padcev) for adults with locally advanced or metastatic urothelial carcinoma.
+It is also approved as a perioperative treatment — both before and after surgery — for adults with muscle-invasive bladder cancer (MIBC) who are not eligible for cisplatin-based chemotherapy.

-It is also approved as a single agent for adults with locally advanced or metastatic urothelial carcinoma who are not eligible for platinum-based chemotherapy, or whose disease has progressed during or after platinum-containing chemotherapy, including within 12 months of receiving platinum chemotherapy after surgery.
+Additionally, it may be used alone in adults with locally advanced or metastatic urothelial carcinoma who are ineligible for platinum chemotherapy or whose disease progressed during or after platinum-containing chemotherapy.

 Keytruda Qlex is also known by its drug name, pembrolizumab and berahyaluronidase alfa-pmph.